ndmitchell/build-shootout/README.md

 * Success: Shake
 * Unknown: Make, Ninja

+### unchanged: Handle files which do not change

+In some cases `input` will change, but `source` will not change in response.
+It is important that in these cases `output` is not regenerated.

+    unchanged-gen input -- source
+    unchanged-run source -- output

+* Success: Ninja, Shake
+* Unknown: Make

 # Todo

 These are tests that I would like to write, but have not yet done so.